KohlerHECTOR/High-Dim-Covariance-Matrix-Estimation/README.txt

 Contact: hecthebestbgdu9@gmail.com

-IN THIS FILE YOU WILL FIND:
+IN THIS Repo YOU WILL FIND:

 -HighDimCovarPDF: pdf report of main literature around High DImensional Covariance Estimation.
 -Presentation High DIm Covar: pptx presentation of main points of the report.